 Proficiency in writing and quantitative literacy is vital for performing college-level work, and will remain so long after graduation.

 The writing proficiency initiates you into the rigors and rewards of academic writing.
 Through assignments, which include the personal essay, the formulation of academic arguments and the research paper, the required writing courses you take build solid foundations in areas critical to written work at the college level and beyond.

 The quantitative literacy proficiency is fulfilled by a variety of courses and teaches you the necessary skills to understand and use quantitative information in your personal and professional life.
 The ability to display quantitative information is also an effective communication skill.
 Skills acquired in the quantitative literacy proficiency courses are reinforced through our program to enhance quantitative literacy across the curriculum.

 Liberally educated individuals demonstrate strong thinking skills, empowered learning and intellectual curiosity.
 At Colby-Sawyer, you develop the ability to integrate knowledge from multiple disciplines through a liberal education curriculum that provides you with the model for successful college-level work and supports learning in your major area of study.

 During your first semester you will choose a First-Year Symposium based on your interest in the theme.
 The First-Year Symposium introduces you to the demands and pleasures of rigorous intellectual endeavors and helps you develop good study habits, develops your abilities to work collaboratively in a community of learners, and helps you appreciate the interconnectedness of knowledge from disciplines across the breadth of human experience.

 At Colby-Sawyer you broaden your knowledge in areas outside of your major by exploring subjects across the curriculum.
 Some courses may also fulfill requirements in your major.
 You may choose one course from each of the following areas:

 Study of the arts helps you understand how artists create works in a studio environment or on stage.
-Select from options in art, dance, music, theater, media and communication, and creative writing.
+Select from options in art, dance, music, theater, communication studies, and creative writing.

 The humanities explore the nature and meaning of human existence.
 Select from options in English, humanities, philosophy, religion, and women's and gender studies.